thorlauridsen/spring-boot-kotlin-sample/README.md

 This is a sample project for how you can set up a multi-project Gradle build using Spring Boot and Kotlin.
+You can copy or fork this project to quickly set up a new project with the same multi-project Gradle structure.

 This project consists of a runnable REST API using Spring Boot Web MVC.